How to Get Started on YouTube: A Step-by-Step Guide for Beginnersby: Dustin Hawley | Friday December 28, 2018

 Ok, so you've completed the steps above.
 You've set up your channel and decided on the kind of video content that you want to create.
 The best way to gain followers and generate views for your YouTube videos is to keep your content interesting and engaging.
 The more people can relate to your content, the more likely it is that they’ll want to click on it and watch until the end.
 And the duration of your views directly effects both the YouTube algorithm for visibility on the platform, and any possible monetization your channel can generate once you have established an audience.

-Another best practice is to stick to your theme or niche, if you have one.
+Another best practice is to stick to your theme or niche if you have one.
 It should be noted that having a niche is a strong element in helping your channel stand out in today's saturated content pool.
 A majority of the most successful YouTubers have dedicated channels for travel, tutorials, or simply documenting their daily lives.
 The landscape today tells us that viewers like living vicariously through the people they watch online.
 So let them know what they can expect (while still keeping it fresh), and deliver interesting material that they can enjoy, and will want to enjoy moving forward.

 Step 4.
 Create Your Content!

 Finally, the fun part!
 Well, yes, it's fun.
 But don't overlook the fact that while it is the fun and creative element of the process, it is still very much 'work' if you hope to generate mass viewership and grow your audience over time.
 With that said, gather up all your equipment and resources, and go shoot some video!
 There are a number of great resources online for finding the ideal and necessary gear for your niche, and many options for all budgets.
 Depending on your direction and short term goals, you may not even need a large investment to get started on shooting and editing quality content catered to your desired audience.
-Even if you’re only shooting your smartphone, it's still possible make a really great video content, as long as it’s useful and/or entertaining.
+Even if you’re only shooting your smartphone, it's still possible to make really great video content, as long as it’s useful and/or entertaining.
 Your brand's specific goals and intentions will dictate the level of short and long term investment needed in terms of equipment.

 Most all the top YouTubers have a common trait and reoccurring theme; they are all confident and have fun while making their videos.
-Great videos always have a good energy.
+Great videos always have good energy.
 If you are not having fun making the video, it's difficult to expect your audience to do so.
 This in itself is a crucial component in developing the engagement you need from an audience to grow your channel effectively.

 Step 5.
 Make Every Second Of Your Videos Count

 With attention spans dwindling almost seemingly by the day, it's important that you produce quality content and edit your videos accordingly.
 Delete anything that you think may not contribute to making your videos better or more watchable.
 Be selective with the clips you include in your final cut.
-A well edited video will keep your viewers both interested and engaged in your content.
+A well-edited video will keep your viewers both interested and engaged in your content.

 Success creates freedom to some degree.
 Once you’ve amassed a larger following, you may have a little more creative control per se, and maybe include a few of those artsy or b-roll shots.
 But keep in mind, it is still always optimal to consistently cater your content to your audience.
-Remember to think like your viewer would think, and create what you would want to see if you were them.
+Remember to think as your viewer would think, and create what you would want to see if you were them.

 Step 6.
 Fully Optimize Your Content